+Mental health and action research.

+Many AR studies have taken place in mental health, but their recent focus has been therapeutic: for example, Hutchinson & Lovell (2013) describe the transformative effect that their study had on their service-user co-researchers, who gained greater control over their lives.
+Fieldhouse (2012) documents the positive impact that assertive outreach practitioners had on recovery for socially excluded mental health service-users.
+Leighton (2005) illustrates how AR enabled re-designed care and therapeutic activities in a mental health unit, and Clements (2012) used AR to embed recovery principles in community mental health services.
+However, only one study since 2003 has evaluated the establishment of SDS for mental health recovery: by combining the use of evidence-based practice and community consensus as a tool for system change in Texas (USA, Cook et al. 2010), and so our study offers a unique perspective on how SDS can be implemented in the UK.

+Contextual issues

+The national policy drivers and knowledge gaps discussed above were contextually important for this study, however, the direct imperative to change practice was governmental, as the Department of Health (2005, 2007) now require implementation of DPs (Webber et al 2014).
+There is also a legal duty to involve service-users in the design and conduct of research and this is beneficial because it positively affects the quality and relevance of studies and achieves more effective service redesign (Staniszewska, 2009).

-The trust serves a predominantly rural area in Devon, in the South West of the United Kingdom.
-There are three small conurbations in a large geographical area, with a population of approximately 850,000 people in the county 2,500 people to provide integrated mental health and social care provision.
+The trust in which this research took place serves a predominantly rural area in Devon, in the South West of the United Kingdom.
+There are three small conurbations in a large geographical area, with a population of approximately 850,000 people in the county.
+The trust employs 2,500 people to provide integrated mental health and social care provision.
 Services include: acute and inpatient care, wellbeing and access to mainstream services, recovery and independent living services for people with long term conditions, and services for specialist needs.
 The trust uses LA care monies to purchase independent, voluntary, and third sector organisation services for clients.

 Lead researcher SH was Head of Contracting and Provider Partnerships and managed a team undertaking projects to bring in new services.
 She worked alongside partnership agencies providing housing, community and social services; led on carers and commissioning social care services, residential and nursing care, and community based services.
 Her role concerned modernising services to reduce residential care reliance, encourage development of community services to enable recovery and independence, and ensure that service-users access the support they need within budgetary limits.
 This remit covered adults with mental health problems with affective and psychotic disorders.